airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

         # reverse order that they are listed in the
         # function prototype.
         #
-        pushl numberloved       # This is the %d. pushl $personstring     # This is the second %s. pushl $namestring       # This is the first %s. pushl $firststring      # This is the format string
+        pushl number_loved      # This is the %d. pushl $person_string    # This is the second %s. pushl $name_string      # This is the first %s. pushl $first_string     # This is the format string
                                 # in the prototype.
         call  printf

         pushl $0
         call  exit

-Type it in with the filename `printf-example.s`, and then do the following commands:
+Type it in with the filename `008-02-printf-example.s`, and then do the following commands:

-    as -o printf-example.o  printf-example.s --gstabs+
+    as -o 008-02-printf-example.o  008-02-printf-example.s --gstabs+
-    ld -o printf-example    printf-example.o \
+    ld -o 008-02-printf-example    008-02-printf-example.o \
+        --library-path   /usr/lib32/ \
+        --library        c \
-                            -lc -dynamic-linker /lib/ld-linux.so.2
+        -dynamic-linker  /usr/lib32/ld-linux.so.2

-Then run the program with `./printf-example`, and it should say this:
+Then run the program with `./008-02-printf-example`, and it should say
+this:

-    Hello!
-Jonathan is a person who loves the number 3.
+    Hi!
+Jonathan is the person number #3.

 Now, if you look at the code, you'll see that we actually push the format string last, even though it's the first parameter listed.
 You